-The Office for Environmental Protection (OEP) is a new public body.
-We were legally created in November 2021, under the Environment Act 2021.
+The Office for Environmental Protection (OEP) was legally created in November 2021, under the Environment Act 2021.

 Our mission is to protect and improve the environment by holding government and other public authorities to account.